Linda-Ikechukwu/Web-Development-Tools/README.md

 ## Commit Messages
 To commit a new tool:
-* Update: Added 'tool-name' under 'Subheadng' e.g Update: Added Image.co under Images
+* Update: Add 'tool-name' under 'Subheading' e.g Update: Added Image.co under Images

 To commit a fix to typo:
-* Typo: Fixed typo in 'tool-name' under 'Subheadng'.
+* Typo: Fix typo in 'tool-name' under 'Subheading'.

 To commit a new contributor to contributor list:
-* Contributor: Added 'Contributor name' to contributor list' eg Contributor: Added Linda Ikechukwu to Contributor List.
+* Contributor: Add 'Contributor name' to contributor list' eg Contributor: Added Linda Ikechukwu to Contributor List.

 ## Our Awesome Contributors